Best Audio Interface for Bass Guitar 2026: Bassist’s 10 Picks

 The preamps provide plenty of clean gain when needed, but it’s their behavior when pushed that impresses – they add thickness to the midrange that helps bass sit better in a mix.
 The MIDI I/O is a welcome addition for bassists who use MIDI controllers or synthesizers in their setup.

-Universal Audio Volt 276 top view
+Universal Audio Volt 276 audio Interface top view on a white background

 Built-in Compression